Running runbooks on a Hybrid Runbook Worker

 Once the preceding steps are complete, you can use

 Connect-AzureRmAccount -Identity in the runbook to authenticate to Azure resources.
-This reduces the need to leverage a Run As Account and manage the certificate for the Run As account.
+This configuration reduces the need to use a Run As Account and manage the certificate for the Run As account.

 # Connect to Azure using the Managed identities for Azure resources identity configured on the Azure VM that is hosting the hybrid runbook worker Connect-AzureRmAccount -Identity # Get all VM names from the subscription Get-AzureRmVm | Select Name